Request Service Request Estimate

 1. Battery Backup

 Some models of automatic garage door openers come equipped with a backup battery.
-This allows you to open the door with your remote or keypad, even if the power is out in the area.
+This allows you to open the door with your remote or keypad, even if the area experiences an electricity blackout.
 However, this function will likely not work if the opener is broken, malfunctioning or if the battery is dead.

 Check your unit’s manual to see if you have this feature and if you should check to make sure the battery backup is charged and ready for an emergency.
 Note that this feature is often only included if the garage door is the only entrance and exit to the garage, and when there is no other door for people to use.